 The Safeguarding Award

-For the initiative that has made the biggest contribution to prevent and protect children and young people from abuse and neglect.
+For the initiative that has made the biggest contribution to keeping children and young people safe from harm.
 Judges will be looking for examples of exceptional teamwork and multi-agency working.

 PSHE Education Award